metacall/vscode-extension/README.md

 # MetaCall README

 A Visual Studio Extension for deploying MetaCall projects.
 MetaCall is on VS Code Extension Marketplace.
-Just search "MetaCall" on VS Code EXTENSIONS pane and click install
+Just search "MetaCall" on VS Code EXTENSIONS sidebar .
+Select the Install button, and VS Code will download and install the extension from the Marketplace.
+When the installation is complete, the Install button will be replaced with a Manage gear button.
 ## Features

 MetaCall Visual Studio Extension is provides one click deployment so you don't even need to use the command line for deploying MetaCall projects.